Kiezroy/NCL2025/Individual Game/Scanning and Reconnaissance/Dig (Medium).md

 Q5 - 15 points
 What is the TTL for the redirect on `redirect.liber8.cityinthe.cloud`?
 (In seconds)

+- Refer to the code that was queried above

+`redirect.liber8.cityinthe.cloud.
+600 IN CNAME   r3d1r3ct3d.liber8.cityinthe.cloud.`

+`600`

 Q6 - 15 points
 What is the IPv4 address for the domain that `redirect.liber8.cityinthe.cloud` redirects to?

 Q7 - 15 points